shachar31/The-dynamic-parcel-routing-with-endogenous-service-times-in-a-hyper-connected-network-problem/README.md

    - `teg_mode (string)`: The method of finding the path for the parcel on the TEG:
        - "min_transfers" - a path that lexicographically minimizes the number of transfers and the delivery time.
        - "min_time" - a path that minimizes the delivery time of the parcel.
+   - `max_iterations (int)`: The stopping criterion of the simulation-based search algorithm for update method 2

   4. **Data generation:**
   ```